rust-lang/book/second-edition/nostarch/chapter12.md

    containing all of the elements the iterator produces.

-Let's give it a try: use the code in Listing 12-1 to read any command line arguments passed to our `greprs` program and collect them into a vector.
+Let's give it a try: use the code in Listing 12-1 to read any command line arguments passed to our `minigrep` program and collect them into a vector.

 Filename: src/main.rs